therealasrz/LOL-analysis/README.md

 - `assists`: The 'assists' column records the number of assists credited to a player or team, indicating instances where they contributed to eliminating an enemy champion without securing the kill themselves.

-- `firstblood`: This binary column indicates whether the occurrence of the first blood event took place in the match.
-First blood refers to the first instance of a player or team securing a kill in the game.
+- `firstblood`: This binary column indicates 1 if a player gets the first blood, or assists to get the first blood.
+-
 - `firstbloodkill`: Similar to 'firstblood', this binary column specifically denotes whether a player or team secured the first kill of the match, thereby earning the distinction of 'first blood.'

 - `monsterkills`: the number of monsters or neutral objectives slain by a team or player during a game.
 These monsters can include jungle camps, epic monsters like Baron Nashor or the Dragon, as well as other neutral objectives such as Rift Herald or elemental drakes.
 The number of monster kills can be indicative of a team's control over the map, their ability to secure key objectives, and their overall dominance in the game.